 During its normal course of business, the Company has made certain indemnities, commitments and guarantees under which it may be required to make payments in relation to certain transactions.
-These include (i) intellectual property indemnities to the Company's customers and licensees in connection with the use, sale and/or license of Company products or trademarks, (ii) indemnities to various lessors in connection with facility leases for certain claims arising from such facilities or leases, (iii) indemnities to vendors and service providers pertaining to the goods or services provided to the Company or based on the negligence or willful misconduct of the Company and (iv) indemnities involving the accuracy of representations and warranties in certain contracts.
+These include (i) intellectual property indemnities to the Company's customers and licensees in connection with the use, sale and/or license of Company products or trademarks, (ii) indemnities to various lessors in connection with facility leases for certain claims arising from such facilities or leases, (iii) indemnities to vendors and service providers pertaining to the goods or services provided to the Company or based on the negligence or willful misconduct of the Company, and (iv) indemnities involving the accuracy of representations and warranties in certain contracts.
 In addition, the Company has made contractual commitments to each of its officers and certain other employees providing for severance payments upon the termination of employment.
-The Company also has consulting agreements that provide for payment of nominal fees upon the issuance of patents and/or the commercialization of research results.
-The Company has also issued guarantees in the form of standby letters of credit in the amount of \$0.8 million as security for contingent liabilities under certain workers' compensation insurance policies.
+The Company has also issued guarantees in the form of a standby letter of credit in the amount of \$0.9 million as security for contingent liabilities under certain workers' compensation insurance policies.

 The duration of these indemnities, commitments and guarantees varies, and in certain cases may be indefinite.
 The majority of these indemnities, commitments and guarantees do not provide for any limitation on the maximum amount of future payments the Company could be obligated to make.
 Historically, costs incurred to settle claims related to indemnities have not been material to the Company's financial position, results of operations or cash flows.
-In addition, the Company's financial condition.
-The fair value of indemnities, commitments and guarantees that the Company issued during the fiscal year ended December 31, 2016 was not material to the Company's financial position, results of operations or cash flows.
+In addition, the Company believes the likelihood is remote that payments under the commitments and guarantees described above will have a material effect on the Company's financial condition.
+The fair value of indemnities, commitments and guarantees that the Company issued during the fiscal year ended December 31, 2017 was not material to the Company's financial position, results of operations or cash flows.

 In addition to the contractual obligations listed above, the Company's liquidity could also be adversely affected by an unfavorable outcome with respect to claims and litigation that the Company is subject to from time to time.
-See Note 10 "Commitments & Contingencies" in the Notes to Consolidated Financial Statements in this Form 10-K.
+See Note 11 "Commitments & Contingencies" in the Notes to Consolidated Financial Statements in this Form 10-K.